Should You Run an Air Conditioner & Ceiling Fan Together?

 Let’s assume your central air conditioning runs about 5 kilowatts and costs you about 40 cents/hour.
 Let’s put your ceiling fan at 5 watts, costing 2 cents an hour.
 When you run both at the same time, less power is spent by the A/C. That means you’ll be saving on your utility bills.
 Most households get an average 8% reduction in A/C electrical use for each degree that they raise the A/C. Modern ceiling fans are very efficient.
 For instance, in the US they cost around 16 cents a day to run.
 You spend less when you keep both running.
 Your total cost savings depend on how much you use the two appliances together.

-Check out our highly recommended list of Best Ceiling Fans in 2015.
+Check out our highly recommended list of Best Ceiling Fans.

 Image via: paramount.com